 Nights start at $178 plus a required $50/night resort fee.
 Some Hilton Honors elites may have the fee waived, more on Hilton Honors here.

 I have twice visited this property and love it more every night I stay.
-This is one of the most perfect family hotels for a number of reasons.
-The Hilton Waikoloa is easy to reach from Kona airport on the Big Island of Hawaii, a short 20-minute drive.
+This is one of the most perfect family hotels for several reasons.
+The Hilton Waikoloa is easy to reach from Kona Airport on the Big Island of Hawaii, a short 20-minute drive.
+If you haven’t been to the Kona Airport you are in for a treat, here is a guide to the Kona Airport along with a walk-through video.

-The property also have a Dolphin Quest facility on-site where guests can swim and interact with dolphins, learning about their environment and what humans can do to help.
+The property also has a Dolphin Quest facility on-site where guests can swim and interact with dolphins, learning about their environment and what humans can do to help.

 Rooms start from $220 nightly with suites about double.